ClaudiaPM/Hackaton_FrontEndJEBCA/README.md

 This is a group project in development with the aim of participating in the Hackaton program and developing the FrontEnd part.

 <h1>Estado del proyecto:</h1>
-  :construction: Proyecto en construcción, BACKEND :construction:
+  :construction: Proyecto en construcción, FRONT-END :construction: